Prashasti08/Prashasti08/README.md

-### People Science · Behavioral & Learning Science
+### People Science · Behavioral Science · Learning Science

 Welcome to my GitHub portfolio — where I share research and applied projects focused on people, behavioral and learning science and analytics and AI